 To run a Mibudera Client following the following steps:

-Start the Mibudrea Client via ./scripts/mibudera_client.sh - this wil run for an indefinite period (until you stop the Client using Ctrl-C).
+./scripts/mibudera_client.shNote: this wil run for an indefinite period, until you stop the Client using Ctrl-C.

 The Mibudera Tracker provides the Mibudera Clients images to HTR.
 The Mibudera Tracker is fed by IIIF Collections of inventories of scans.
 An IIIF Collection - as defined in IIIF Presentation API v3 - is a set of IIIF Manifests (one for each inventory).
 Each IIIF Manifest holds a set of IIIF Image URLs.
+This means the images should be available online, no need to copy/ship terabytes of images!

 Mibudera Tracker/Client is a private initiative.
 All transcriptions made by Mibudera Clients of volunteers who provide processing power, are provided as open data (CC0).